olivergeorge/caniusestories/README.md

 Our UI lib is just another dep.
 The `package.json` includes a dependency on the `../lib` dir since it's all in one repo.

-To update the lib

-* `rm -fR node_modules; yarn` will ensure node_modules is fresh.
-Consider `yarn link` if things are changing frequently.
+By default, `node_modules` is a copy of the lib so we need a way to keep it fresh.
+Two options

+1. Use `yarn link` which puts a symlink in place of the copied files.  `make setup` in the root directory does this for you.
+1. `rm -fR node_modules; yarn` to copy the files

 To use components, either: